MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5701-scenario-include.md

-Help you manage and track item substitutions in production orders and bills of materials (BOMs).
-It allows you to specify substitute items that can be used when the preferred items are not available, ensuring that production can continue smoothly without delays.
+Helps you manage and track item substitutions in production orders and bills of materials (BOMs).
+You can specify substitute items to use when the preferred items aren't available, ensuring that production continues smoothly and without delays.